-c.
+- Multiple applicants apply for strings that are identified by ICANN as variants of one another.
+These applications will be placed in a contention set and will follow the contention resolution procedures in Module 4. - c.
 Applicant submits an application for a gTLD string and does not indicate variants to the applied-for gTLD string.
 ICANN will not identify variant strings unless scenario (b) above occurs.

-Each variant string declared in the application must also conform to the string requirements in section 2.2.1.3.2.
+Each variant string listed must also conform to the string requirements in section 2.2.1.3.2.

-Variant strings declared in the application will be reviewed for consistency with the top-level tables submitted in the application.
+Variant strings listed in the application will be reviewed for consistency with the IDN tables submitted in the application.
 Should any declared variant strings not be based on use of variant characters according to the submitted top-level tables, the applicant will be notified and the declared string will no longer be considered part of the application.